panoply/vscode-liquid/readme.md

 }
 ```

-# Enable/Disable Extended Capabilities
+### Enable/Disable Extended Capabilities

 The extension provides an option for disabling extended capabilities.
-The `liquid.enable` workspace/user option can be used to disable vscode-liquid from initializing in environments or projects where you may no desire its usage.
-When the `liquid.enable` setting is set to `false` will disable the following features:
+The `liquid.enable` workspace/user option can be used to disable the extension from initializing in environments or projects where you may no desire its usage.
+When the `liquid.enable` setting is set to `false` it will disable the following features:

 - Formatting
 - File Association